 When going to the Disney or Airline site for the first time after the cache is cleared or the new browser downloaded, don’t sign in just yet, browse prices first and note how they are lower.
 Add to your cart and then sign in.
 Adding the items to your cart at a certain price should lock in the lower price before you sign in and remind the computer its you again.

 Most stores have perks for purchasing gift cards.
 Whether they’re fuel discounts, or a percentage off for certain types of gift card purchases, you can save money by collecting the amount you’ll need on giftcards and earning the rewards for buying them.
 We also like putting our dining, souvenirs, and other things on gift cards, which helps us stick to the budget a little better.

-Bring a water bottle with a lid that can fit in your day bag
+Bring a water bottle that can fit in your day bag

 You can ward off headaches and money spent on special drinks a little better if you have an empty water bottle available for quick water refills.